EllenWhelan/College-Notes/README.md

 # College-Notes
-A repository containing all notes made for college modules.
+This repository contains markdown files of notes made for revision purposes for ICS modules in Trinity College Dublin.